access-company/antikythera/doc_src/gear_developers/limitations.md

 We list some major limitations here.
 But this does not cover all the limitations of Antikythera.
 Please also read other parts of the documentation when you implement gear.

 - Execution time of web/g2g request
-    - Set via `GEAR_ACTION_TIMEOUT`.
+    - Set via `GEAR_ACTION_TIMEOUT` as a default timeout.
 Please refer [here](https://hexdocs.pm/antikythera/development_environment.html#environment-variables-to-tweak-behavior-of-antikythera).
+    - Also set via `:timeout` option per API.
+Please refer to `Antikythera.Router`.
 - Execution time of async job
     - Set via `max_duration`.
 Please refer [here](https://hexdocs.pm/antikythera/Antikythera.AsyncJob.html#module-registering-jobs).
     - Async job has other limitations too.